WordPress/wpcs-docs/wordpress-coding-standards/php.md

 Some parts of the WordPress code structure for PHP markup are inconsistent in their style.
 WordPress is working to gradually improve this by helping users maintain a consistent style so the code can become clean and easy to read at a glance.

 Keep the following points in mind when writing PHP code for WordPress, whether for core programming code, plugins, or themes.
-The guidelines are similar to <a href="http://pear.php.net/manual/en/standards.php">Pear standards</a> in many ways, but differ in some key respects.
+The guidelines are similar to <a href="http://pear.php.net/manual/en/standards.php" rel="nofollow" target="_blank">Pear standards</a> in many ways, but differ in some key respects.

 See also: <a href="https://developer.wordpress.org/coding-standards/inline-documentation-standards/php/">PHP Documentation Standards</a>.
 <h2>PHP</h2>